 I saw this roll of developed Kodak Super XX sitting at an antique store for three dollars.
-As I said on my philosophy page, “A photograph is one of the few evidence for anything or any moments ever existed, the way they visually did.”
-Instead of letting it sit in the store not knowing what’s going to happened with it, I decided to rescue it myself, I simply can not think of a better solution.
-Now I can show the world those moments in history, the whole roll without any omission, while most of us never knew those moments ever existed.
+As I said on my philosophy page, “A photograph is one of the few pieces of evidence for anything or any moment that ever existed, the way it did visually.”
+Instead of letting it sit in the store not knowing what’s going to happen with it, I decided to rescue it myself.
+I simply could not think of a better solution.
+Now I can show the world those moments in history, the whole roll without any omission, while most of us never knew those moments even existed.

-Since a photograph does not have any narrative ability, and it only describe lights on surface.
-I am going to use my imagination to narrate on this roll of film, or you can jump right onto the photographs and use your own.
+Since a photograph does not have any narrative ability, and it only describes light on a surface, I am going to use my imagination to narrate this roll of film, or you can jump right into the photographs and use your own.

-– Kodak Super XX is discontinued in 1958, that should indicate that this roll of film ‘should’ have been taken before 1958, but after WWII.
+– Kodak Super XX was discontinued in 1958, and that should indicate that this roll of film should have been taken before 1958, but after WWII.

-– On the side is said Kodak Velox Paper, that would make it circa 1950s-60s.
+– On the side, it said Kodak Velox Paper, that would make it circa 1950s-60s.

-– I believe the photo was photographed by a U.S. serviceman that served in Japan.
-And he finished the roll after he went home to America, somewhere cold and snows in the winter (I am leaning towards Michigan, where I purchased this roll of film, but that really doesn’t mean anything).
+– I believe the photos were photographed by a U.S. serviceman that served in Japan, and he finished the roll after he went home to America, somewhere that is cold and snows in the winter.
+(I am leaning towards Michigan, where I purchased this roll of film, but that really doesn’t mean anything).

-- Reader Dave Pointed out this is Yokohama Japan, You can see Jack and Queen towers, and Isezakicho shopping street.
+– One of my Readers, Dave, pointed out that this is Yokohama Japan, You can see Jack and Queen towers, and Isezakicho shopping street.

-Since this roll is uncut, and I do not want to cut it, I had to ditch my Epson for the first time and scanned it creatively.
+Since this roll is uncut, and I do not want to cut it, I had to ditch my Epson for the first time and scan it creatively.